Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Scott G. Stephenson - Verisk Analytics, Inc.

 Well, the way that we're going to provide for our growth near and long-term actually is to operate on a number of fronts.
-And you've got some themes like Internet of Things broadly, like cyber as a theme, where the use cases – the past commercialization is still sort of emerging.
-But that doesn't mean that the ideas are anything other than very good ideas and ones that we feel that we have special contributions to make.
+And you've got some themes like Internet of Things broadly, like cyber as a theme, where the use cases, the path to commercialization is still sort of emerging.
+But that doesn't mean that the ideas are anything other than very good ideas and ones that we feel like we have special contributions to make.

-But in the sort of intermediate term, two themes that are – the ones that you've heard us talk about a lot, actually and we really do have a lot of enthusiasm for are the interpretation of remote imagery, which we think is a very important theme for any number of reasons, including remote imagery and the interpretation of it can apply across multiple verticals and actually, multiple geographies.
+But in the sort of intermediate term, two themes that are – the ones that you've heard us talk about a lot, actually, and we really do have a lot of enthusiasm for are the interpretation of remote imagery, which we think is a very important theme for any number of reasons, including remote imagery and the interpretation of it can apply across multiple verticals and actually, multiple geographies.

 And the other one that I would point to is, in fact, telematics and especially vehicle telematics, where we just – we are – we can see, in our own experience, sort of the rising volumes of data and the increasing attention to those datasets and those analytics among our existing customer base.
 So, you've heard us talk about those two a lot.
 But that doesn't mean that they're tired in any sense.
 In fact, we think we're kind of in the early stages of both of those being important inside of our business.